nstarman/macro_lightning/docs/index.rst

 Constraining Dark Matter Models with Lightning
 ##############################################

 Welcome to ``macro_lightning``, the code-base for a paper on constraining macroscopic dark matter models with observations of lightning on Earth and Jupiter.
-If you are looking for the paper, `click here <>`_ (TODO add link).
+If you are looking for the paper, `click here <www.google.com>`_ (TODO add link).

 Macroscopic dark matter (macros) is a broad class of alternative candidates to particle dark matter.
 These candidates would transfer energy to matter primarily through elastic scattering.
 A sufficiently large macro passing through the atmosphere would produce a straight channel of ionized plasma.
 If the cross-section of the macro is :math:`\sigma_x \gtrapprox 6\times10^{-9} \rm{cm}^2`, then under atmospheric conditions conducive to lightning (eg. a thunderstorm) the plasma channel would be sufficient to seed a lightning strike with a single leader.

 This is entirely unlike ordinary bolt lightning in which a long sequence of hundreds or thousands of few-meter-long leaders are strung together.
 This macro-induced lightning would be extremely straight, and thus highly distinctive.
 Neither wind shear nor magnetohydrodynamic instabilities would markedly spoil its straightness.
 The only photographically documented case of a straight lightning bolt is probably not straight enough to have been macro-induced.

-For the mathematical derivation of these properties, as well as the phase-space constraints on macro models from non-observation of straight lightning on Earth and Jupiter see the paper.
+For the mathematical derivation of these properties, as well as the phase-space constraints on macro models from non-observation of straight lightning on Earth and Jupiter, see the paper.
 This is documentation for the code used in the paper.

 All code and data is available on a `public repository on GitHub <https://github.com/cwru-pat/macro_lightning>`_, so if you have any trouble, `open an issue <https://github.com/cwru-pat/macro_lightning/issues>`_ there.